Visit Ronda, the best things to see and do

 This gorge separates the city into two distinct parts; that of the 15th century and that of the Al-Andalus period.

-From the city, including the Pont Neuf, completed in 1793, the scenery is breathtaking and offers surprising views.
+From the city, including the New Bridge, completed in 1793, the scenery is breathtaking and offers surprising views.

 Ronda was born in Roman Spain, at the time of Julius Caesar, in the 1st century BC.